 This sustainable cocoa production in turns helps farmers grow, over the long term, more cocoa on less land.
 If farms are productive and can sustain communities, farmers will be less inclined to destroy forests to plant more cocoa.

 How do cocoa farmers benefit from protecting biodiversity?

 A lot of the challenges that farmers currently face (climate change, irregular weather, pests and disease) are directly linked to practices that have reduced biodiversity.
 Deforestation and agricultural expansion have negatively impacted farms by degrading natural conditions.
 For instance, less biodiversity leads to fewer pollinators, and less cocoa.

-Planting forest trees provides significant direct environmental services to farmers: a healthier farm, healthy habitat for pollinators, water retention, reduction of hot winds, natural enrichment of soils (with nitrogen fixing trees such as gliricidia or acacia), and reduction of pests and disease.
-Agroforestry can even provide new sources of income (fruits with mango trees and kola nut trees; or hardwood) or community services (firewood, fodder for animals…).
+Planting forest trees provides significant direct environmental services to farmers: a healthier farm, a favorable habitat for pollinators, water retention, reduction of hot winds, natural enrichment of soils (with nitrogen fixing trees such as gliricidia or acacia), and reduction of pests and disease.
+Agroforestry can even generate new sources of income (fruits with mango trees and kola nut trees; or hardwood) or community services (firewood, fodder for animals…).